austinfinn/agora/README.md

 # Overview
-Bring all your data sources together under into a single service.
-This tool aggregates data from the below locations to simplify the process of creating, finding and managing test data
+Bring all your data sources together into a single service.
+This tool aggregates data, see below locations, to simplify the process of creating, finding and managing test data
 - Google sheets
 - MySQL databases
 - Wiki pages